appaulo14/simple-inventory-management-system/README.md

 # Further Possible Enhancements
+* Add comments to use to generate RDoc for the classes.
+* Add automated tests for classes under app/api_models.
+* More race-condition/load/stress testing.
 * Switch from SQLite to a more production-ready data such as PostgreSQL or MySQL and tune settings/indexes appropriately.
 * Batch update to reduce the number of requests against the server.
-* More race-condition/load/stress testing.
-* Add automated tests for classes under app/api_models.
 * Look for ways to optimize queries more.
 * Authentication/Authentication
 * Allow client to filter and pagination results.